fioprotocol/fio.relic/README.md

 [FIO.Relic License](https://github.com/fioprotocol/fio.chronicle/blob/develop/LICENSE.txt)

-### Local FIO Blockchain
+### FIO Nodeos Blockchain
-See [FIO](https://github.com/fioprotocol/fio/blob/master/README.md) for instructions on how to setup the FIO Protocol fio.nodeos block chain locally.
-Refer to the [FIO Protocol Developer Hub](https://dev.fio.net/docs/chain-node) documentation to install or attach to an enterprise fio.nodeos blockchain
+Refer to the [FIO Protocol Developer Hub](https://dev.fio.net/docs/chain-node) documentation to install or attach to an enterprise fio.nodeos blockchain.
+See the [FIO Readme](https://github.com/fioprotocol/fio/blob/master/README.md) for instructions on how to build and install the FIO Protocol fio.nodeos block chain locally.

 ### FIO.Relic
-See the [FIO.Relic Tech Stack](https://github.com/fioprotocol/fio.relic/blob/develop/docs/tech-stack.md) document for the requisite hardware and software needed to install and run fio.relic history server
+See the [FIO.Relic Tech Stack](https://github.com/fioprotocol/fio.relic/blob/develop/docs/tech-stack.md) document for the requisite hardware and software needed to install and run the FIO.Relic ecosystem

 ### Deployment Guide
-See the [FIO.Relic Deployment Guide](https://github.com/fioprotocol/fio.relic/blob/develop/docs/deployment.md) document for the deployment outline of a FIO History Node, and FIO.Chronicle including PostgreSQL, Y and Z.
+See the [FIO.Relic Deployment Guide](https://github.com/fioprotocol/fio.relic/blob/develop/docs/deployment.md) document for the deployment outline of a FIO History Node, and FIO.Chronicle which includes the RDMS, PostgreSQL.